Don't Eat the Neighbours

-Don't Eat the Neighbours (also known as Big Teeth, Bad Breath) is a British-Canadian children's comedy television series that originally aired in the United Kingdom and Canada in 2001-2002.
-It was filmed mainly with puppets, but occasionally used computer graphics.
-The series was focused on the characters Rabbit, Wolf, and their children.
-Music for the show was done by Jim Guttridge, with the theme done by Dan Gagnon, Sandy Nuttgens, and Michael Scott.
+Don't Eat the Neighbours (also known as Big Teeth, Bad Breath) is a British-Canadian children's comedy television series that originally aired from 2001 to 2002 on ITV and YTV.
+Created by Granada Kids and co-produced with Sextant Entertainment, it was filmed mainly with animatronic puppets, and also used computer graphics.
+The series was focused on the anthropomorphic animal characters Rabbit, Wolf, and their children.

-Only four episodes were released on VHS and DVD in the 2001 volume A Rabbit for All Seasons.
+After airing in the United Kingdom and Canada up to September 2002, the show was primarily broadcast as late as 2005 on international networks.
+Only four episodes were given a home media release in the UK by Granada and VCI on VHS and DVD, in the 2002 volume A Rabbit for All Seasons and Other Stories.

 Premise

 Rabbit lives in a forest in England with his children: Lucy, Peter, and Emily.
-Wolf, who has been driven out of Canada by the Brotherhood of Wolves, moves in next door with his sons Barry and Simon.
+Wolf, who has been driven out of Canada by the Brotherhood of Wolves, moves in next door with his sons, Simon and Barry.
 Although Wolf has a strong desire to eat Rabbit, his children develop close friendships with Lucy, rejecting traditional dietary preferences.